Nov 21, 2024

 by Maureen Rubin | Dec 15, 2022

-drugs and man in handcuffs Photo Source: Adobe Stock Image
+A hand holding a plastic bag of drugs near a person in handcuffs.
+Photo Source: Adobe Stock Image

 He was on trial for first-degree residential burglary.
 But on the morning of the second day of his trial, he did not show up because of a possible heroin and methamphetamine overdose.
 The trial court continued his case because they found him “voluntarily absent.”
 After he lost at trial, the defendant appealed, arguing that the trial court violated his constitutional rights when it found him voluntarily absent without holding an evidentiary hearing.
 A divided appellate court upheld the conviction, finding substantial evidence to support its finding.